 A radiofrequency electrode is inserted through the cannula.
 The electrode's position is tested by administering a weak electric current.
 If the stimulation recreates the pain without any other muscular effects, the electrode is positioned correctly.
 The electrode is used to heat and cauterize the nerve.
 This disrupts its ability to communicate with the brain, blocking the pain signals.
 This treatment will eliminate pain for 6-24 months.

 This injection can both diagnose and treat pain coming from the sympathetic nerves.
 It is a common treatment for shingles and complex regional pain syndromes affecting the head, face, neck, or arms.
-Usually a series of these injections is needed to treat the problem.
+Usually a series of these injections is needed to treat the problem and provide pain relief.

 In 2005, the mild® Procedure was created to fill a treatment gap for patients who developed spinal stenosis but were not willing or able to tolerate spine surgery.
 Since then, patient access has expanded greatly and mild® serves as a standard of care for interventionalists nationwide.

 Thousands of patients are treated every year and the procedure is supported by FDA clearance, national Medicare coverage, leading medical institutions, and national medical societies.
 Thirteen clinical trials, including Level 1 data, and over 20 peer-reviewed articles demonstrate that the mild® Procedure is just that - mild.